jeffweltman/StarsStripesAndBeer/Presentation/StarsStripsAndBeerFinal.md

 ## Method

 ### Data Tidying
-Our raw data required some tidying.
-This is not uncommon with this type of data.
+Our raw data required some tidying, which is common with this type of data.
 First, we renamed variable names in order to aid in merging the two files.

 ```r